legumeinfo/website-ui-specs/gene-function-search/README.md

 # Gene search query

 This is the requirements doc for the LIS, SoyBase, and PeanutBase gene function search, to be implemented on the respective Jekyll web sites.
+This should serve gene function information that is being curated at, for example, [https://data.legumeinfo.org/Glycine/max/gene_functions/](https://data.legumeinfo.org/Glycine/max/gene_functions/).
+Note though: the data will need to be incorporated into the Mines before this search functionality can be implemented.

 ## Input